wtthornton/TappsHA/.agent-os/standards/enforcement.md

 **ALWAYS** capture lessons learned after completing any significant development task or milestone.

+**MANDATORY**: Every task list must include a lessons learned sub-task as the final sub-task of each main task.

 ### Lessons Learned Requirements

 #### 1. Capture Triggers